 Tree replacement may be required to compensate for tree removals as a result of Project implementation.
 The compensation quantities will be determined during the detailed design stage upon confirming tree removals and injuries and determining which trees will be compensated for.
-Tree compensation that will be paid cash-in-lieu to the City must be submitted prior to permit issuance.
+Restoration plans and tree compensation payments shall be submitted to the City prior to permit issuance.